mbucchia/OpenXR-Toolkit/index.md

 See [Features](features) for more details.

 **Performance** tab:
 - **Overlay**: Enables the FPS display or advanced timings display in the top-right corner of the view. _Please note that the overlay may reduce performance_.
-A fourth option - "_Developer_" - is available in experimental mode and may be used for troubleshooting with the developer.
+A fourth option - "_Developer_" - is available in experimental mode and may be used for troubleshooting with the developers.
 - **Upscaling**: Enables the use of an upscaler such as NIS or FSR to perform rendering at a lower resolution, and upscale and/or sharpen the image.
 Requires to restart the VR session.
   - **Anamorphic**: When _Disabled_, the _Size_ scales both the width and the height propotionally.
 When _Enabled_, both sizes can be adjusted independently.
   - **Size**: The upscaling factor (ie: the percentage of magnification of the rendering resolution).
 The resolution displayed next to the percentage is the effective resolution that the application sees.
 Requires to restart the VR session.